Removable singularities for nonlinear subequations

 \Def{\BB.1} A function $u\in \USC(X)$ is {\bf $F$-subharmonic on $X$} if for each $x\in X$ and each test function $\vf$ for $u$ at $x$, we have

 Positivity ensures that if $u\in C^2(X)$ and $(u(x), D_x u, D_x^2 u)\in F_x$ for all $x$, then $u$ is $F$-subharmonic on $X$.
-There is an elementary potential theory for $F(X)$, the set of $F$-subharmonic functions on $X$, as described for in [\DDR, Thm.
-2.6].
-The purpose of this note is to add a removable singularity theorem to this ``potential theory''.
+Each subequation $F$ has its own potential theory, which studies the set $F(X)$ of $F$-subharmonic functions.
+Of course, each such potential theory has its own unique characteristics.
+However, there is a surprisingly large common core of general results.
+See, for example, [\DDR, Theorem 2.6] for the beginning of a list of results that hold for all these theories.
+The purpose of this note is to add a removable singularity theorem to each of these potential theories.

 .3in

 {\headfont \CC.
 Removable Sets. }

 We consider closed subsets $\E$ of $X$, and we restrict attention to upper semi-continuous functions $u$ on $X-\E$ which are locally bounded above at points of $\E$.
 Each such function $u$ has a canonical upper semi-continuous extension $U$ across $\E$ to all of $X$ defined as follows.
 If $\Int \E = \emptyset$, set